uppteam

 Setting Behavioral Goals

-The very first step to applying neuroarchitecture in AEC projects involves establishing behavioral goals.
+The very first step is establishing clear behavioral goals.
 It is crucial to define clear objectives, like reducing stress levels, boosting creativity, or encouraging collaboration.
 Establishing specific goals enables the selection of particular design features, such as daylight controls or acoustic barriers.

 The second step comprises using VR simulations and performance modeling.
 They allow for evaluating features such as spatial layouts, acoustics, lighting, sightlines, material textures, and comfort.
 Assessing all these aspects should be done before actual construction work begins.